makersacademy/CV/README.md

 ## Transition from an ICT Teacher to a Junior developer:

-I have always been interested in problem solving and learning about new technology.
+I have always been interested in problem solving and learning new technology.
 I have been teaching ICT/computing in secondary school for almost 8 years.
-The recent focus of coding in secondary schools lead me learn about coding.
-After doing some research I came across a course at Makers Academy.
-In the last 12 weeks I have been I have been bombarded continuously with various technology concepts and terms.
-It has been really challenging and worthy experience as I have learnt alot about myself, learning to learn, how to search for solutions, when to ask questions to get better understanding of the concepts.
+The recent focus and change in the ICT currriculum in secondary schools led me to learn about coding.
+After an extensive research I came across a bootcamp at Makers Academy.
+In the last 12 weeks I have been bombarded continuously with various technology concepts and terms.
+It has been really challenging and worthy experience as I have learnt alot about myself, how to approach solutions, when and what to ask to get better understanding of underlying concepts.

 ## Projects